EMPChief/cs50/Lecture/week3/write.md

 ====================================================

 Time complexity is a measure of the amount of time an algorithm takes to process as a function of the length of the input.
 Big O notation is used to classify algorithms based on how their run time or space requirements grow as the input size grows.
 Ω is used to indicate an upper bound.
-O is used to indicate an lower bound.
+O is used to indicate an lower bound. Ω is used to indicate an upper bound, and O is used to indicate an lower bound.

 ### Constant Time Complexity - O(1) - Ω(1)